-Playdates can be tricky for kids.
-This is especially true for kids who struggle socially.
-Learn what problems to anticipate during playdates, and how to handle them.
+When other kids come over to play, it can be challenging — especially for kids who struggle socially.
+Learn what problems to anticipate and how to handle them.

 Your child clams up as soon as a friend arrives.